zonneplan/KiBot/README.md

                 - `drawboxes`: [boolean=false] Draw boxes.
                 - `drawtabfail`: [boolean=false] Draw tab fail.
                 - `trace`: [boolean=false] Trace.
+            - `extends`: [string=''] A configuration to use as base for this one.
+Use the following format: `OUTPUT_NAME[CFG_NAME]`.
+            - `name`: [string=''] A name to identify this configuration.
+If empty will be the order in the list, starting with 1.
+                      Don't use just a number or it will be confused as an index.
             - `post`: [dict] Finishing touches to the panel.
               * Valid keys:
                 - `copperfill`: [boolean=false] Fill tabs and frame with copper (e.g., to save etchant or to increase rigidity of flex-PCB panels).